-Nowadays, tankless water heaters (sometimes called “demand water heaters” because they heat water on demand) are a popular alternative but it can be confusing to decide which is more suitable for your home.
+Nowadays, tankless water heaters (sometimes called “demand water heaters” because they heat water on demand) are a popular alternative, but it can be confusing to decide which is more suitable for your home.

-Here, we weigh up the pros and cons of each type of water heater to help you decide.
+Our professional technicians, we weigh up the pros and cons of each type of water heater to help you decide.

 Advantages and disadvantages of tankless & storage tank water heaters

 Before we examine how each type of water heating system works, let’s take a look at the main pros and cons of each type.